29751 Crown Valley Pkwy,

 Admission: Free Website Open: Daily sunrise-sunset

-The purpose of the Niguel Botanical Preserve is to display garden-worthy plants appropriate to the Southern California region, collected from five areas of the world with similar Mediterranean climates.
-The Preserve is an 18.2-acre botanical garden situated above the amphitheater within Crown Valley Community Park in the City of Laguna Niguel.
+The purpose of the 18.2-acre botanical garden is to display garden-worthy plants appropriate to the Southern California region, collected from five areas of the world with similar Mediterranean climates.

 Personal Experience: Niguel Botanical Preserve is a total gem, not only because it’s free, but because it is so spacious!
 We spent at least a solid hour here combing through the different areas.